acceleratescience/acceleratescience.github.io/_resources/strategic-research-agenda-for-ai-for-science.md

 In support of this objective, the workshop convened three discussion themes — Lessons from the application of machine learning in science; Foundational concepts and emerging methods; Machine learning for Earth and climate science.

-A﻿ report summarising discussions and insights form the workshop can be accessed [here.](https://publications.mfo.de/bitstream/handle/mfo/4057/OWR_2023_26.pdf?sequence=1&isAllowed=y)
+A﻿ report summarising discussions and insights from the workshop can be accessed [here.](https://publications.mfo.de/bitstream/handle/mfo/4057/OWR_2023_26.pdf?sequence=1&isAllowed=y)

 An interactive graphic summary of the talks is available [here](https://acceleratescience.github.io/assets/uploads/oberwolfach-graphics-ipdf.pdf).